Helping millions of people navigate the world of technology.

 Things to Know Before Switch Domain Controller on Windows

-- Plan for a scheduled downtime during the transition.
+• Plan for a scheduled downtime during the transition.
 Users may experience temporary disruptions in network services during the migration.
-Check the event logs frequently during the migration and use diagnostic tools promptly to identify and resolve any issues.
+Check the event logs frequently, and use diagnostic tools promptly.

-- Review and update any Group Policies you have in place to reflect the new domain controller.
-Make sure all client computers are aware of the new domain controller.
+• Review and update any Group Policies you have in place to reflect the new domain controller.
+Ensure all client computers are aware of the new domain controller.

 Also Read: How to find the IP address of a domain using NSLookup command in Windows